nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > <span style="color:Gray"> NOTE! </span> <br>
 >
 > * `FILE_PATH` must correspond to an actual json file in the device.
-> * `Import` will not work if the json file to be imported would result in any invalid data in DorManagerPro!
+> * `import` will not work if the json file to be imported would result in any invalid data in DorManagerPro!
 > * Use `.` in the FILE_PATH to refer to the home folder of the application.  (e.g. `./data/SaveFile.json` refers to `SaveFile.json` in the data folder of the home folder)
 > * The home folder of the application is the folder that contains the jar file!